JoeyStrandnes/EVB_500-Throttle/README.md

 ###### An Arduino micro (ATMega32u4) was used to convert the binary ON/OFF signal from the button to a value that the main controller could read.
 Virtually any microcontroller could be used as long as it has a PWM output.
 The button is connected to a regular digital pin and the green wire (motor controller/ throttle cable) is connected to a microcontroller pin compatible with PWM.

-###### A low pass filter was connected on the microcontroller output to get a cleaner analog signal but was not needed, the electric scooter was able to take the "raw" PWM signal without any problems.
+###### A low pass filter was firstly connected on the microcontroller output to get a cleaner analog signal but was not needed, the electric scooter was able to take the "raw" PWM signal without any problems so the low pass filter was removed.

 ![Electrical connections](https://i.imgur.com/B2swCKA.png)